sfanxAK/alx_html_css/html_basic/README.md

-# HTML Basics Project
+# HTML, BASIC PROJECT (WEEK 03 - PROJECT 8)

+## Project Description

 This project is part of the ALX Introduction to Software Engineering program and focuses on learning the basics of HTML (HyperText Markup Language).

-## Project Description

 In this project, we create multiple webpages using HTML, each following the same HTML structure.
 The webpages include content such as paragraphs, different headlines, images, links, tables, and an embedded tweet from Twitter.

 The project is organized as follows: